-The Gardner Denver PZ-9 Pump package came to Power Zone from Australia.
+The Gardner Denver PZ-9 Pump package came to Power Zone from Texas and ultimately ended up in Australia.
 Eventually called the UEA Project, the package required rebuilding of the pump and diesel engine, modification to the skid, refinishing of all equipment and structures, and the addition of hydraulic jacks.
-Upon arrival, the components of the pump package were removed and sent to different area of the shop.
+Upon arrival, the components of the pump package were removed and sent to a different area of the shop.
 The Power Zone team was split up into different sub-teams to work on multiple tasks simultaneously and meet the deadline.

 Power Zone's engineers immediately began working on ordering and designing the hydraulic jack system.
 With limited availability of shipping options, the jack system needed to assist with the loading and unloading of the entire package onto any trailer.
 In addition, it was to be loadable with or without other equipment or machinery available.